-REPORTING AREA 12: Initiatives Promoting Respect and Responsibility
+REPORTING AREA 12 : Initiatives Promoting Respect and Responsibility

-The College requires all students to recognise that they are valued and integral parts of the College community, with parents and staff providing the care and support that engender self esteem, mutual respect and responsibility.
+The College wants all students to recognise that they are valued and integral parts of the College community, with parents and staff providing the care and support that engender self esteem, mutual respect and responsibility.
 There is much scope to develop talents and to learn through experiences.
 The College works with staff and students on a values-rich Respect, Responsibility and Right choice platform.
-In 2010 the Staff Welfare team developed a new Pastoral Care Model for the College.
-It identifies 4 main College values: Humility; Honour, Passion and Commitment; and Appreciation, which are based on the 9 Federal Government Values.
+In 2011 the Staff Welfare team promoted 4 main College values:

+Humility; Honour; Passion and Commitment; and Appreciation.